 Before applying, please review the grant handbook, as it contains important information for applicants and recipients.

-- Introductory cover letter addressing the reason for interest in this particular funding opportunity, brief summary of the proposed project and applicant's expertise, and how the proposal aligns with the Al Qasimi Foundation’s work and mission.
+- Introductory cover letter addressing the reason for interest in this funding opportunity, brief summary of the proposed project and applicant's expertise, and how the proposal aligns with the Al Qasimi Foundation’s work and mission

 - Academic CV or resume

 - Research proposal (including literature review, methodology, timeline and potential field research dates in Ras Al Khaimah)

-- Department or institutional letter of support from applicant's university
+- Department or institutional letter of support from the applicant's university

-- Letter of recommendation from a colleague, which must indicate the length of time, extent, and nature of the recommending party's relationship with the applicant.
+- Letter of recommendation from a colleague must indicate the length of time, extent, and nature of the recommending party's relationship with the applicant.

 - Official documentation of IRB approval for the proposed research from the applicant's home institution (or plans for gaining if not available at time of application)